-Celebrating the release of Crusaders of the Dark Savant and the 11th anniversary of the Wizardry series, few computer software products - and only a handful of computer games - can compare themselves to the success and longevity of the Wizardry series.
+Celebrating the release of Wizardry Gold, the new version of Crusaders of the Dark Savant, as well as the 15th anniversary of the Wizardry series, few computer software products - and only a handful of computer games - can compare themselves to the success and longevity of the Wizardry series.
 For all this and more, we owe a debt of gratitude to you.

-It was over 11 years ago, in September 1981, that Proving Grounds of the Mad Overlord, the first scenario, introduced the gaming world to computer fantasy role playing and to the first-person perspective view.
+It was over 15 years ago, in September 1981, that Proving Grounds of the Mad Overlord, the first scenario, introduced the gaming world to computer fantasy role playing and to the first-person perspective view.
 It was a revolution to say the least.
 Players felt and saw - for the first time the fantasy world through their characters' eye, heading down a hallway, kicking open a door, or descending stairs to yet another level.
 It was a radical and important departure from the handful of "top down" view and text-based games of the day, and one which would have a lasting effect on the industry as a whole.